GDSalvo/Radiolysis-simulations-with-Rad4D-/README.md

 ### 6. Geometric and Physical Expansion:
 - **Generation of a space dependent model:**
   - Under `Reaction Engineering > Generate-Space Dependent Model`
   - "Appropriate" model complexity depends on the irradiation scenario and parameter space, as well as the purpose of the model.
-Refer to the main manuscript for guidelines for model implementation  [insert link here].
+Refer to the main manuscript for guidelines for model implementation [(Link)](https://doi.org/10.1016/j.isci.2025.112374).
   - Expand and refine the model based on initial results and computational feedback.
 - **Meshing Requirements:**
   - Users should select user-defined meshing options to have full control over meshing parameters, allowing for tailored configurations that meet specific project needs.
   - Incorporating meshing adds complexity to both the implementation and the solution of the model.
-For detailed strategies on mesh refinement and its impact on model fidelity, refer to the main publication [insert link here] and previous studies  [(Link)](https://iopscience.iop.org/article/10.1088/2632-959X/acad18)
+For detailed strategies on mesh refinement and its impact on model fidelity, refer to the main publication [(Link)](https://doi.org/10.1016/j.isci.2025.112374) and previous studies  [(Link)](https://iopscience.iop.org/article/10.1088/2632-959X/acad18)
   - It is crucial to conduct mesh convergence studies to prove the accuracy of the model.
 These studies help in identifying the best mesh that minimize errors while maximizing computational efficiency.
 - **Study Types:**
   - Implement time-dependent, stationary, and concatenated studies.
 For additional guidance and advanced configurations, refer to the COMSOL Multiphysics manuals [(Link)](https://doc.comsol.com/5.5/docserver/#!/com.comsol.help.comsol/comsol_ref_solver.27.001.html)